s-KaiNet/spfx-fast-serve/README.md

 SharePoint 2016 is **NOT** supported.

+## MS Teams Toolkit integration

+Follow [this guide](./docs/MS%20Teams%20Toolkit.md) to configure MS Teams Toolkit with `fast-serve`.
+Also checkout the [sample repository](https://github.com/s-KaiNet/fast-serve-teams-tk) where everything is configured.

 ## How it works

 The tool adds necessary files to run your own webpack based build with webpack dev server.
 Technically it's a custom webpack build, which produces the same output files as SharePoint Framework build pipeline, but does it a lot faster, because of a number of improvements: